Ikeda's conjecture on the period of the Duke-Imamoglu-Ikeda lift: Introduction

 We note that we can also give an explicit formula of the Rankin-Selberg series of $I_n(h).$ However, it seems difficult to prove Conjecture A directly from such a formula.
 By Theorem 2.2, we can give a refinement of a result concerning the algebraicity of $\displaystyle { \langle f, f \rangle^{n/2}/ \langle I_n(h), I_n(h) \rangle}$ due to Choie and Kohnen (cf. Theorem 2.3).
 Moreover we can apply this result to characterize prime ideals giving congruences between Duke-Imamo{\=g}lu-Ikeda lifts and non-Duke-Imamo{\=g}lu-Ikeda lifts.
-This will be discussed in \cite{Kat3}. \begin{acknow} The authors thank Professor Y. Ishikawa, Professor Y. Mizuno and Doctor S. Yamana for their valuable comments.
-The first named author was partly supported by Grant-in-Aid for Scientific Research, JSPS, and the second named author was partly supported by the JSPS International Training Program (ITP). \end{acknow}
+This will be discussed in \cite{Kat3}. \begin{acknow} The authors thank T. Ikeda, Y. Ishikawa, Y. Mizuno and S. Yamana for their valuable comments.
+The first named author was partly supported by JSPS KAKENHI Grant Number 24540005, JSPS, and the second named author was partly supported by the JSPS International Training Program (ITP). \end{acknow}